CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-secondary-export.md

 # Data export from virtual desktop

 Your virtual desktop is completely isolated from the internet and other services for information security reasons.
-Only the CSC project manager can export non-sensitive results from the secure workspace.
+Data export is also restricted: only CSC can export non-sensitive results from the secure workspace when processing secondary use data.

 **In order to export the results at the end of your analysis, you need to:**